Lel-Language/Lisp-esque-language/README.md

 # Lisp-esque language (Lel)

 Lel is a lisp like programming language.
-It is not mean for practical purposes, but more as a tool to learn how to write a programming language.
+It is not meant for practical purposes, but more as a tool to learn how to write a programming language.

 ## Language features

+- Primitive types:
+  - Number
+  - String
+  - Boolean
+  - Function
+- Lexical scoping of functions and variables
+- Functions form closures
--
+- Conditionals

-## Parser
+## Tokeniser and Parser

-The lel parser takes a basic S-expression based language in and produces an AST representing the program.
-For example:
+The lel tokeniser and parser are both written in javascript, as is the interpreter.

 ```lisp
 (let theAnswer